How to Fix Noisy Vinyl Records | Static, Pops & Crackle Explained

 What you can try:

-• Wet and wipe the record with a suitable brush and vinyl cleaner
+Wet clean the record with a safe vinyl record cleaning solution.

-If it’s still crackling after all that, it could be a pressing defect or ground in dirt.
+If your record still crackles after all that, the problem may be permanent: a pressing defect or deep-seated groove damage.

 Can You Actually Fix It?